glib-0/astro-supabase-ssr-oauth/README.md

 ### Why?

-The Astro docs use the older Supabase client library, which uses cookies in the client browser to store the access token.
-You have to pass the token to Supabase every time you create a client to access tables restricted to authenticated users.
-The Supabase SSR package does server-side auth to handle this for you, so the client browser never sees the tokens.
+The Astro docs use the older Supabase client library.
 I found integrating them a little confusing because of the conflicting guides in the docs, so I hope this helps clear things up for you if you're having trouble.

 ## Project Setup